 Numbers don’t tell us everything.
 In fact, those numbers can actually become a distraction.

 Your list of symptoms, how you hold your body and how you feel, is more comprehensive than any measurement we can take.
 We are highly trained with our palpation skills so when we do use our hands to assess the client, we can tell what muscles are being used, we can feel adhesions or scar tissue, damage and muscle responsiveness and stability and instability in joints.
 If you are deciding to engage in core rehab, it is imperative we look at everything.
-How you feel, what you are able to do, your level of energy, your confidence and overall emotional state is all telling you something important.
-(To see a list of of symptoms surprisingly related to a weak core, click here).
+How you feel, what you are able to do, your level of energy, your confidence, and overall emotional state is all telling you something important.

 Numbers – sometimes they change dramatically and sometimes they change very slowly.
 Sometimes you can make incredible progress throughout your core rehab and the numbers just don’t show that.
 It can drive you crazy!